iansjk/articgrid/README.md

 ## Features
 - Browse color pictograms by keywords
-- Generate wordlists by minimal pairs or maximal contrasts
+- Generate wordlists by minimal pairs
 - Create worksheets for therapy or home practice

 ## Acknowledgements